-Hyperbaric Oxygen Treatment
+Hyperbaric Oxygen Therapy

 Several disease states have been shown to respond to either primary or adjunct HBO therapy including intravascular gas or bubble-mediated diseases, carbon monoxide poisoning, acute and chronic infections and ischaemic processes.
 The European Committee for Hyperbaric Medicine (EHCM) has advocated hyperbaric oxygen as first line treatment of the following :

 -Air or gas embolism

 -Post-radiotherapy tissue damage

 -Preparation for surgery in previously irradiated tissue

-Undersea and Hyperbaric Medicine
+Undersea and Hyperbaric Medicine Society

 In addition, the USA Undersea and Hyperbaric Medicine Society (UHMS) supports the use of hyperbaric oxygen for the following :

 -Severe blood loss anaemia

 -Selected problem wounds

 -Compromised skin flap and grafts

-- Thermal burns
+-Osteoradionecrosis Thermal burns